karthiksripad18/fantasy-cricket-team/README.md

-Url used for fetching data - https://cricapi.com/api
+Endpoint used for fetching data - https://cricapi.com/api

 Major Packages used:
 1. Material UI